Linguists can work with a term base (TB) only if it is assigned to the job by a Project Manager.

 Creating a New Term in the Memsource Editor

 In order to create a new term in the Memsource Editor, click Tools and Add Term.
-You can also use the keyboard shortcuts (Ctrl+T in the Desktop Editor, Alt+T in the Web editor) to open the New Term window.
+You can also use the keyboard shortcuts (Ctrl+T in the Editor for your desktop, Alt+T in the Editor for the web) to open the Add term window.
 To close the window without adding a new term, click into the window and press Esc key on your keyboard.